 Soap nuts are so gentle, yet effective, that they’re popular in cloth diapering.
 If they can clean that mess up, I totally trust that soap nuts can handle my grown up laundry.
 Plus, they rinse super clean, so you don’t even have to worry about soapy residue being left behind.

-A vinegar rinse.
+Vinegar is a natural alternative to fabric softeners and can help to remove residue and odors from your clothes.
 Adding ½ cup of distilled white vinegar to your final rinse cycle can help combat lint, static, and get rid of the soapy residue.
 And, no. Your clothes won’t smell like vinegar, either.

-Try Dryer Balls.
 Lots of people put clean tennis balls into their laundry, especially with items like towels.
 Have you ever thought about using wool dryer balls, though?
 Wool dryer balls help to fluff up your laundry and speed up the drying time.
 How?
 I’m not totally sure, but it really works.
 Must be magic!

 Really, though, I have a theory.
 My theory is that the wool dryer balls work by helping to separate all the wet laundry from each other as it tumbles around in the dryer.
 So, rather than trying to dry one huge mass of wetness, there’s smaller amounts of wet clothes that are getting heat from all sides.

 Using the wool dryer balls is really easy, too.
 You just toss a few of them in the dryer with your load of laundry.
 It’s recommended to use somewhere between 3 and 6, depending on the size of the load.
 When your clothes are dry, just take the dryer balls out and leave them where they can air dry.

 “But what about the scent?” you’re asking.
 If you want your laundry to smell good, use a few drops of essential oils on your wool dryer balls and toss them in.
 Some people do this when your laundry is wet, while others wait until the laundry is dry and do an air fluff.
 It’s really up to you.